-Working in an academic setting can give physicians a hands-on patient care experience while giving them the opportunity train the next generation of physicians.
+Working in an academic setting can give physicians a hands-on patient-care experience while giving them the opportunity train the next generation of physicians.
 It also offers physicians a chance to pursue scholarly pursuits through research.

 Many physicians working in the academic field find the mentorship aspect of the position rewarding.

-“Growing up with the medical system, through education I had a lot of truly great teachers and mentors,” said Alëna A. Balasanova, MD, an AMA member and assistant professor in the psychiatry department at the University of Nebraska Medical Center in Omaha.
+“Growing up with the medical system, through education I had a lot of truly great teachers and mentors,” said Alëna A. Balasanova, MD, an AMA member and associate professor in the psychiatry department at the University of Nebraska Medical Center in Omaha.
 “I felt compelled to pay that forward and to teach the next generation the way that I was taught.
 It was something that was really important to me—to give something back.
 That was really what academic medicine represented to me.”

 Working at an academic medical center allows a physician to be a jack of all trades.

-“One of my mentors as a medical student got me interested in academic medicine because she did a little bit of everything,” said AMA member Tracy Henry, MD, an assistant professor of medicine at Emory University.
+“One of my mentors as a medical student got me interested in academic medicine because she did a little bit of everything,” said AMA member Tracy Henry, MD, an associate professor of medicine at Emory University.
 “And that’s what I wanted.
 I do a little bit [of] inpatient medicine, a bit of outpatient, I teach, I do a little bit of scholarly work in research as well.

 “In academic medicine, the sky is the limit,” Dr. Henry added.
 “You stay on top of all the latest ... evidenced-based guidelines and you have the ultimate career because you are shaping the next generation of learners.”